The First Year

 The scientific contribution can be a paper (or one of the final drafts of a paper), a pilot study (for experimental research) or a literature review in the research field you are interested in - something that gives a clear picture of what you have done so far and also what you plan to do over the next years.

 You must discuss the specific content of this report in advance with your supervisors.
-The report should not contain any material that you have co-authored with others.
+The report can contain material that you have co-authored with others.
+In that case you should specify the contribution of each co-author.

 You can submit your report (in PDF format) by sending it to the ILLC PhD mailbox.